burke-software/schooldriver/README.md

 # Development Environment

-You can easily get Djanog-sis running in an isolated development environment using [Fig and Docker](http://fig.sh).
-We have testing this to work on both OSX and Ubuntu.
+You can easily get Django-sis running in an isolated development environment using [Fig and Docker](http://fig.sh).
+We have tested this to work on both OSX and Ubuntu.

 ## Fig And Docker